uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 The project is worth 70% of your final grade, and these 70 points are divided as follows:

 *   5: Team Design Exercise
-*   40: Your individual score on the project
+*   35: Your individual score on the project
 *   15: Your team score (the average of all the individual scores on a team)
+*   5: Peer feedback
 *   10: Final presentation during Finals Week.

 Unlike a traditional programming assignment or project, the exact final outcome of the project is not known in advance.
 Of course, we do have high-level goals and requirements (which have been described above) and, while those requirements will help us measure whether the project is “done”, they are not a strict rubric.
 As we saw in class, this is one of the strengths (and challenges) of agile software development: you can re-evaluate requirements and make design changes quickly, but there is no detailed requirements document that you can use to check whether you’ve contractually fulfilled your obligations to a customer.